OPEN WORLD

 Overall, when we ask this younger generation about the mobility solution they expect for the future, their demand is clearly for greener and gentler mobility, for more interconnection between modes.
 For a truly multimodal experience that will be seamless.
 We are not talking about a single solution, but about a multiplicity of solutions that will interconnect with each other.

-Are these expectations of youth different depending on where one lives?
+Are these expectations different depending on where one lives?

 Yes, you raise a very important point here.
 In fact, mobility behaviors vary greatly depending on where you live.
 This is the most decisive dimension for understanding mobility needs and expectations.
 In the end, it is a dimension that is going to be more important than the generational effect we just mentioned.